The WWF is run at a local level by the following offices...

 How do we do this?

 Through a voluntary membership model, WWF works with the environmental leaders in SA’s wine industry, known as the Conservation Champions.
-These landowners commit to biodiversity-friendly farming practices, conserve their natural areas and continually improve their water and energy efficiencies.
+These landowners commit to biodiversity-friendly and regenerative farming practices, conserve their natural areas and continually improve their water and energy efficiencies.

 WWF supports these farms in their environmental efforts by co-developing detailed environmental management plans, setting tangible targets and helping them to prioritise actions to address their most pressing envionmental risks.